lmcinnes/umap/README.rst

 Nomic Atlas provides:

-* In-browser AI-analysis of your UMAP data
+* In-browser analysis of your UMAP data with the `Atlas Analyst <https://docs.nomic.ai/atlas/data-maps/atlas-analyst>`_
 * Vector search over your UMAP data using the `Nomic API <https://docs.nomic.ai/atlas/data-maps/guides/vector-search-over-your-data>`_
+* Interactive features like zooming, recoloring, searching, and filtering in the `Nomic Atlas data map <https://docs.nomic.ai/atlas/data-maps/controls>`_
 * Scalability for millions of data points
-* Interactive features like zooming, recoloring, searching, and filtering in the `Nomic Atlas data map <https://docs.nomic.ai/atlas/data-maps/controls>`_
 * Rich information display on hover
-* Shareable maps via URL for collaboration
+* Shareable UMAPs via URL links to your embeddings and data maps in Atlas

 For a complete example, see the :doc:`nomic_atlas_example` guide in the documentation.